 - Prepare and practice your message: Rehearsing can allow you to feel more in control of a conversation, helping to ease the anxiety that being open can bring.
 Knowing exactly what you want to say can lessen the chance of saying too much.

-- Accept the discomfort: By planning ahead for discomfort and anxiety, you can have a game plan in place for managing this.
+- Accept the discomfort: By planning for discomfort and anxiety, you can have a game plan in place for managing this.
 Try using positive self-talk beforehand, and intentionally slowing down your breath during the discussion.

 When to Seek Professional Help